 I had forgotten to take the phyllo dough out of the freezer the night before.

 Ah yes, reading the package directions, why didn’t I think of that…

-Phyllo dough is found in the frozen section of the store.
-At our local store, it’s found near the pie crusts.
-You’re supposed to remove the package from the freezer the night before and allow to very slowly defrost in the fridge the night before using so it doesn’t dry up and crumble when you go to use it.
+You’ll find Phyllo dough in the frozen section of your local grocery store.
+Phyllo dough is found near the pie crusts at our local store.
+You’ll want to remove the package from the freezer the night before and allow to very slowly defrost in the fridge the night before using so it doesn’t dry up and crumble when you go to use it.

 I got it out, panicked, and then we decided to leave it out on the counter while we walked the dogs and see what happened.
 Our usual dog walk lasts 15-20 minutes.
 In my head that would equal the defrosting time in a refrigerator overnight.
 Makes sense, right?
 Nope, I couldn’t unroll it without crumbling.
 It was still very much frozen.

 So we ordered out from Five Guys for dinner instead.
 Back at this tomorrow.